 - Google Chrome, Firefox, and Internet Explorer (May 2012 update; recertified December 2013)

 - Safari - for Macs

-For current members of the Anderson School community only: for any questions or problems you may have with the Anderson Proxy Server, please contact the following:
+For current members of the Anderson School community only: For questions or problems you may have with the Anderson Proxy Server, please contact:

 - Current Anderson School students: Student Technology Services (STS)

 - Currrent Anderson School faculty, PhDs, and staff: CS Response

 Due to licensing requirements, off-campus access to subscription electronic resources is not available to:

 - Former or retired UCLA or UC employees

 - UCLA or UC Extension students

 - Persons unofficially or only loosely affiliated with UCLA